freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-coding-interview-prep/project-euler/problem-10-summation-of-primes.english.md

 ## Description
 <section id='description'>

 The sum of the primes below 10 is 2 + 3 + 5 + 7 = 17.

-Find the sum of all the primes below n.
+Find the sum of all the primes below `n`.

 </section>

 ## Instructions